imrtech/World_Weather_Analysis/README.md

 hotel_info[:10]
 ```

-We retreived the latitude and longitude from each row and created a the locations DataFrame.
+We retrieved the latitude and longitude from each row and created a the locations DataFrame.

 ```
 # Get the latitude and longitude from each row and store in a new DataFrame.